 What is an Earthmark?

-An Earthmark is a simple five leaf rating that shows how a brand is performing from an environmental perspective.
-Earthmark's rating ranges from 0, representing businesses operating as usual with little to no impact on mitigating the effects of climate change, through to 5, representing businesses optimising positive impacts through regenerative business practices.
+An Earthmark is a simple five-leaf score that reflects a brands' environmental performance.
+Earthmarks range from 0, representing businesses operating as usual with little to no impact on mitigating the effects of climate change, through to 5, representing businesses optimising positive impacts through regenerative business practices.

 How is Earthmark different from other sustainability certification bodies?